 Younger Leos Require Frequent Calcium Intake

 Baby and juvenile leopard geckos need more calcium for their growth and development.
-Thus, you can enrich their food with calcium once daily or 4 to 5 times a week.
+Thus, you can enrich their

 Adult Leos Can Take Calcium Every Other Day

 Adult leopard geckos are already grown and don’t need as frequent calcium supplementation as the young ones.
 You can provide calcium two to three times a week in their regular meals.

 Breeding Females Need Calcium More Than Other Leos

 Females producing eggs can’t go without calcium as long as other adult leopard geckos.
 This is because their eggs are high in calcium.